F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Self IP class
 `````````````
 The next lines of the declaration configure self IP address(es) on the BIG-IP system.

-The name *myProvisioning* we use in this example is arbitrary; it is not used anywhere in the BIG-IP configuration.
-You can name this object however you'd like, but it must have a name.
+In this case, the name you give the Self IP class is used for the name of the Self IP on the BIG-IP.

 .. code-block:: javascript
    :linenos:
-   :lineno-start: 46
+   :lineno-start: 70

-    "mySelfIp": {
+    "external-self": {
         "class": "SelfIp",
         "address": "1.2.3.4/24",
-        "vlan": "myVlan",
+        "vlan": "external",
         "allowService": "all",
         "trafficGroup": "traffic-group-local-only"
     },